sapphire0602/TaskTracker/README.md

 Task Manager With Java
 # Task Tracker CLI

-Task Tracker is a simple and efficient Command-Line Interface (CLI) application for managing tasks.
+Task Tracker is a simple Command-Line Interface (CLI) application for managing tasks.
 It allows users to add, list, update, sort and delete tasks with ease.

 ## Features
 - Add new tasks with a title and description